Monix Connect

 Upload multipart

+When dealing with large files of data you should use the multipartUpload operation.
+It is used for consuming an observable of bytes that sends partial upload request of an specific minimum size.
 When the emitted bytes are smallaller than the minimumb request chunk size, they will keep being accumulated until reaching the minimum size mentioned previously.

 In comparison with the single upload, it reduces substantially the risk on getting OOM errors or failed http requests due to the size of the body.